Nuyorican: History

 Historically, Nuyoricans resided in the predominantly Hispanic/Latino section of Upper Manhattan known as Spanish Harlem, and around the Loisaida section of the East Village, but later spread across the city into newly created Puerto Rican/Nuyorican enclaves in Brooklyn, Queens, and the South Bronx.
 Today, there are fewer island-born Puerto Ricans than mainland-born Puerto Ricans in New York City.
-Even though Puerto Ricans are one of the most prevalent ethnic groups in New York City, Americans weren’t always so welcoming to their Nuyrorican neighbors.
-Aside from the racism that Puerto Rican migrants experienced upon moving into the Tri-state area, the U.S government ran a series of eugenicist campaigns throughout the first half of the 20th century known today as La Operación aimed at decreasing the Puerto Rican population on both the Island, and within the states (especially New York).
+Even though Puerto Ricans are one of the most prevalent ethnic groups in New York City, mainland Americans were not always so welcoming to their Nuyorican neighbors.
+In addition to the casual racism faced by Puerto Rican migrants moving into the Tri-state area, the U.S government ran a series of eugenicist campaigns throughout the first half of the 20th century known today as La Operación in an attempt to decrease the Puerto Rican population on both the Island and within the states.
 Under these campaigns countless Puerto Rican women were sterilized after being pressured from health care providers or even without their consent.
 Due to the effectiveness of this campaign its estimated that by 1956, 1 in 3 Puerto Rican women were sterilized.

-Prominent figures of the Nuyorican movement include poets and novelists Piri Thomas, Julia de Burgos and Giannina Braschi, while Miguel Algarín, Miguel Piñero, and Pedro Pietri co-founded the Nuyorican Poets Café, a performance space for Nuyorican poets and musicians.